davidfokkema/WND2023-workshop/docs/index.md

 Als je _Tailor_ nog niet hebt geïnstalleerd volg dan [deze instructies](#installatie-instructies-voor-tailor).

+This document contains several exercises to explore the features of Tailor and experience its ease-of-use.
+Special care was given to try and showcase those features which make Tailor ideally suited for data analysis in an educational setting.
+All analysis tools should incur only low cognitive load and should ideally be directly usable without reading a long manual.

 ## De beweging van een slinger meten met een ultrasone afstandssensor